 With the weekend in sight, here's your entertainment guide for the next three days, whether that involves staying in or going out.

-It's all about the hurling on Sunday as Tipperary play Waterford and Limerick take on Cork in the Munster Senior Hurling Championship on RTÉ One at 3.30pm, with plenty of coverage and analysis continuing over the day.
+It's all about the hurling on Sunday as Kilkenny play Tipperary in the All-Ireland Senior Hurling Championship final on RTÉ One at 3.30pm, with plenty of coverage and analysis continuing over the day.

 View this post on Instagram

 Here it is, The Big Grill 2019 😀 😛 S1 + S2 to find all our guest chefs & restaurants including @clanbrassilhouse @luckytortoiseco @bowls_by_kwanghi @lilportie 💧We've two water stations so please BYOB water bottle for hydrating ✌️ Gates from 12 Thursday🔥🔥🔥 . . . . . #biggrill #bbq #grill #dublin #festival #smoke #barbecue #burger #fire #outdoor #lownslow #barbeque #cookingwithfire #streetfood #pitmaster #thisisirishfood #livefire #girlsthatgrill #slowcooked #dublinfood #grilltime #irishfood #asador #craftbeer #barbecoa #music #biggrillfestival #london #londonfood